 Finally, I figured out the problem!
 This big, wide hulking brick fireplace was topped off with a dinky little mantel.
-It didn’t look great when it was natural wood and it looked even more nonexistent once I painted it white.
+The tiny mantel didn’t look great when it was natural wood and it was even more nondescript once I painted it white.

-Anyway, no more wimpy mantel for me.
-Now our big fireplace has a mantel with presence.
+Not anymore!
+No more wimpy mantel for me; now our big fireplace has a mantel with presence.
 Nobody’s going to ignore this guy anymore!

 Materials for rustic fireplace mantel